Faye Schulman: Early life

-Faigel Lazebnik was born on November 28, 1919, in Lenin, Eastern Poland (now in Western Belarus) as the fifth of seven children born to Yakov and Rayzel (Migdalovich) Lazebnik, Orthodox Jews.
-At age 10, Faye was apprenticed to her brother, Moishe, a photographer, later taking over his studio at age 16.
-She also learned some skills from a brother-in-law who was a physician.
+Schulman was born Faigel Lazebnik on November 28, 1919, in Sosnkowicze, Poland (now Lenin in Western Belarus) as the fifth of seven children born to Yakov and Rayzel Lazebnik, Orthodox Jews.
+At age 10, Faye was apprenticed to her brother, Moishe, a photographer, later taking over his studio at the age of 16 and learning photographic processing techniques.
+She also received some basic medical training from a brother-in-law, who worked as a physician.

 Surviving the Holocaust

-After Germany invaded Soviet Union, Schulman's family was split up, with most of them, including Schulman herself, being imprisoned in the Lenin Ghetto, while two of her brothers were sent to a labor camp.
+After Germany invaded the Soviet Union, Schulman's family was split up, with most of them, including Schulman herself, being imprisoned in the Lenin Ghetto, while two of her brothers were sent to a labor camp.
 On August 14, 1942, German forces killed 1,850 Jews from the ghetto, sparing only 28 for their skills useful to the Nazis, Schulman among them, due to her photography skills.
 Shortly after the massacre she was ordered to develop photos by the Nazis, which she made personal copies of in secret.
 One of these photos was one in which she recognized the faces of some of her family members, dead in a mass grave, which made her determined to join the resistance.
 About a month after her capture, when Soviet guerrillas attacked the locale, they allowed her to flee with them.
-She joined the Molotava Brigade which was composed mostly of Soviet prisoners of war who had escaped from German captivity, working as a nurse and soldier for them from September 1942 to July 1944.
-After a raid of Lenin, she regained her photography equipment, eventually taking over 100 photographs of the Resistance.
+In September 1942, she joined the Molotava Brigade, a partisan unit made up largely of Soviet prisoners of war who had escaped German captivity.
+She served with the brigade as both a nurse and a combatant until July 1944.
+Following a raid on Lenin, she recovered her photographic equipment and produced more than 100 images documenting partisan life, developing negatives under blankets and making sun prints.
+Schulman appears in a number of her photographs, wearing a leopard coat, armed and smiling amongst her comrades.
 During her time in the Molotava Brigade, she participated in numerous raids on her old village to restock on supplies.
 During one of these raids, Schulman ordered her comrades to burn her old house down, so it wasn't left in the hands of the Nazis.
 When the Red Army liberated Belarus in July 1944, she was reunited with two of her brothers and left the brigade after being introduced to her future husband, Morris Schulman.